SundeepChaluvadi/Customer-Segmentation-Project/README.md

-Customer Segmentation Project
+# Customer Segmentation Project
-End to end code for the email spam classifier project
+End to end code for the Customer Segmentation project